Configuring the WaterkenTM server

 Using the server

 The server supports SSL, use of an HTTP proxy and can host two kinds of resources: files and Java objects.
-This section shows how to configure the server and add new resources.
+This section explains how to run the server and add resources.

 Start the server